A shift from Industrial Revolution to the Industrial Evolution

 Three million years ago, our ancestors created their first tools from flint.
 They probably did not have much else.
 Ever since, the processing of raw materials into products has remained a time-consuming and labour-intensive activity.
 Products were valuable and used for as long as possible.
 Repairing defective products was the most normal thing in the world.

 It wasn’t until the start of the industrial revolution – around 1750 – that artisanal production was replaced by mass production and trade became mass consumption.
-In recent decades, the massive relocation of factories to low-wage countries has led to further erosion of both retail prices and value perception.
-Products have been relegated to gadgets and fast fashion.
-Buying something new nowadays is often cheaper than repairing a defective product.
+In recent decades, the massive relocation of factories to low-wage countries has led to a further erosion of both retail prices and value perception.
+Products have been degraded to gadgets and fast fashion.
+Nowadays, buying something new is often cheaper than repairing a defective product.

-People love their products, but not many actually cherish these possessions.
-Companies rush to introduce new trends and produce even cheaper products, while consumers replace these products at an ever-increasing tempo.
-Overconsumption is having an incredibly heavy impact on people, nature and the environment.
-It’s a downward spiral that can only be halted by consumers themselves choosing better products that are less harmful to the environment and have a longer lifespan and deeper meaning to users.
+People love their products, but not many cherish these possessions.
+Companies rush to introduce new trends and produce even cheaper products, while consumers replace these products at an ever-increasing pace.
+Overconsumption is having an extremely heavy impact on people, nature, and the environment.
+It’s a downward spiral that can only be halted by consumers by choosing better products that are less harmful to the environment and have a longer lifespan and deeper meaning to users.

 New products must be developed which are intrinsically ‘better, more sustainable and more valuable’

 Instead of ‘cheaper and worse’, new products must be developed which are intrinsically ‘better, more sustainable and more valuable’ than products that came before.
 This requires extra attention from designers, who must reinforce the advantages of these products and eliminate the disadvantages.
 Only in this way can the industry contribute to a sustainable society.
 This is necessary as a contribution to a balanced earth.
 We call this the Industrial Evolution, the inevitable sequel to the Industrial Revolution.